-A cat’s bizarre behaviour may be more than just feline silly.
+A cat’s bizarre behavior may be more than just feline silly.
 Cats may be seeing things that us humans can’t.

 Pay attention to your cat, notice if it keeps returning to a certain spot in the house, or stares at a particular spot for long periods.
 It is a quite common experience to see your pet looking at something or someone that is apparently not visible to you.